Artiprocher/sd-webui-fastblend/README.md

 7. You can see a `FastBlend` tab in the webui.
 8. Enjoy the coherent and fluent videos!

-**If you used a previous version of FastBlend, you need to clean the `ui-config.json` before you use the new version.
-The file `ui-config.json` is in the root directory of webui, please remove the lines that starts with `extension_FastBlend` or directly remove all lines (Only leave an empty `{}`.
-It's OK.
-Don't be afraid.).**

 ### Use FastBlend in the Independent Webui

 Install the packages in your Python environment: